Brick and Beam Wedding Photos & Inspiration

 More details Less details

-Brick and Beam brings that sought-after industrial aesthetic to Jacksonville weddings—think exposed brick walls, soaring wood beams, Edison bulb chandeliers, and an urban vibe that photographs beautifully.
+Brick and Beam wedding venue brings that sought-after industrial aesthetic to Jacksonville celebrations—think exposed brick walls, soaring wood beams, Edison bulb chandeliers, and an urban vibe that photographs beautifully.
 But what really sets it apart is the combination of indoor industrial charm with outdoor spaces: a bamboo-lined courtyard for ceremonies and a rooftop balcony with jaw-dropping views of the Jacksonville skyline.

 The venue's flexibility is a huge draw for couples who want to customize their day.
 You can bring your own caterer and vendors, which means you're not locked into packages—you can truly make the event your own.
-Whether you're dreaming of a food truck reception or a plated dinner from your favorite restaurant, Brick and Beam makes it happen.
+You can bring in a food truck, your favorite restaurant's catering team, or a craft cocktail bartender—Brick and Beam makes it happen.

 Best Photo Locations